 - to prevent and treat cancer in or around the spine that may be putting pressure on the spinal cord.

 If metastatic breast cancer has spread to the brain, radiotherapy may be used:

 - after surgery to treat cancer in one area of the brain

 - instead of surgery to relieve symptoms of cancer in the brain.

 If metastatic breast cancer has spread to other parts of the body, radiotherapy may be used:

 - to relieve pain or swelling or to reduce the size of enlarged lymph nodes.

 Find out more about:

-- What does radiotherapy for secondary breast cancer involve?
+- What does radiotherapy for metastatic breast cancer involve?

 - Radiotherapy for early breast cancer